Xvotlx/meowbot/README.md

 ![MeowBot](https://i.imgur.com/Na3poBw.png)
 # MeowBot
 MeowBot is an AI cat chatting bot developed using Node.js and the GPT-3 API.
 It is designed to engage in natural conversations with users and provide companionship and entertainment.
 In addition, MeowBot has a variety of commands and features that allow users to practice coding and solve challenges, making it a useful tool for learning and improving your skills.
+You can try it with messaging MeowBot](https://t.me/oaichatgptbot) on telegram.

 ## Installation